 If you plan to swim your dog in a lake, river, or ocean, keep in mind some safety considerations.
 Check local health department warnings about toxic algae or high levels of E. coli bacteria.
 Make sure river currents are not running too swiftly from dam releases upstream or that deadly ocean rip tides are not in your planned swimming area.
 In lakes, know locations of submerged stumps, fallen trees, boulders, or any obstruction that you cannot see from above.
 Boaters, always have a canine-specific flotation device on board, preferably on the dog.

 Never toss a dog off the side of a boat or pool and expect him to swim back.
 Your dog could drown.

-Good swimmers aren’t born.
-Like any skill in any canine sport, swimming can be learned, and the benefits last a dog’s lifetime.
+Most important: good swimmers aren’t born.
+Like any skill in any canine sport, swimming is learned, and the benefits last a dog’s lifetime.

 This article was reviewed/edited by board-certified veterinary behaviorist Dr. Kenneth Martin and/or veterinary technician specialist in behavior Debbie Martin, LVT.